 The Great Lakes are massive bodies of water and take a long time to warm up after the winter ice has finally melted.
-This spring, the cold has lingered even longer than normal into May.
-And June has also been incredibly wet across the entire state (meaning no sunshine/thermal energy).
-Right now it's raining again as Mother Nature tries to break the last high water record of 1986 for lakes Michigan and Huron (measured together since they are connected at the Straits) — and all that new water is cold too!
-Water temperatures as a result of all this weather are in the 50s.
+Even when spring has "sprung" in many parts of Michigan, the cold often lingers along shoreline communities.
+And if the prevailing weather patterns have been incredibly cold and wet across the entire state (meaning no sunshine/thermal energy), the Great Lakes can stay cold — or turn cold quickly.
+Water temperatures as a result of cloudy and wet weather through early June are often in the 50s.
 Some spots might creep into the 60˚ range, but overall the Great Lakes are still pretty chilly (get out from the near shore, and the temps are still in the upper 40s!!!).
 Step into the water and most people suddenly realize that even if the air temperature is a pleasant 70˚ and sunny, the water is bone chillingly cold.
 Wetsuits give our bodies a layer of insulation, not unlike the outer skin of a seal.
 It protects us from the sun, the wind, and cold water.
 Remember, us humans are best "suited" to tropical and sub-tropical regions of the earth!

 If you were to accidentally capsize your kayak, that wetsuit will suddenly become your best friend.
 Water will fill in and create a layer between the wetsuit and your body and become an insulating layer through conductive heating.
 That's why they are called wetsuits!
-Once that water layer is established, very little additional water will enter the suit because of osmotic pressure (science!).
+Once that thin water layer is established, very little additional water will enter the suit because of osmotic pressure (science!).
 Therefore you body is not losing heat continually warming new water.
 And you can now stay in the water for a much longer period of time.
 This time allows your guide to help you get back into your kayak and back to the fun of paddling.
-(And paddling will further warm you up.)
+(And the physical activity of paddling will further warm you up.)